Anorexia Nervosa Eating Disorder Treatment

 INDIVIDUAL COUNSELING for Anorexia Nervosa_

 Individual counseling for anorexia nervosa is a critical component of treatment, offering personalized support and therapy tailored to the unique needs of the individual.
 Through one-on-one sessions with a trained therapist, individuals explore the underlying emotional and psychological issues that contribute to their eating disorder, such as low self-esteem, perfectionism, or trauma.
-Cognitive-behavioral therapy (CBT) is often used to help individuals challenge distorted thoughts about body image and food, develop healthier coping mechanisms, and build a more positive relationship with themselves.
+Cognitive-behavioral therapy (CBT), Dialectical Behavioral Therapy (DBT), and Motivational Interviewing (MI) are often used to help individuals challenge distorted thoughts about body image and food, develop healthier coping mechanisms, and build a more positive relationship with themselves.
 This focused, confidential environment allows for deep self-exploration and the development of practical strategies to support long-term recovery.

 RESIDENTIAL TREATMENT for Anorexia Nervosa